 We send enough Christmas cards that if we placed them alongside each other, they’d cover the world’s circumference 500 times.
 Per 1kg of wrapping paper, 3.5kg of CO2 is emitted for its production.
 Times that by the 227,000 tonnes we use yearly, and that’s outrageously contributing to our ever-growing carbon emissions.

-Our love of lights at Christmas aren’t just damaging for electricity use, it can cause confusion for the wildlife who struggle with the sudden illuminations.
+Our love of lights at Christmas isn’t just damaging for electricity use, it can cause confusion for the wildlife who struggle with the sudden illuminations.

 Is all of this really necessary to have an enjoyable holiday season?